 Why Your Next Laptop Might Not Be a Laptop at All

 For over three decades, the laptop has looked roughly the same: a folding screen, a keyboard, and a trackpad.
-But as processors shrink, batteries become more efficient, and software moves to the cloud, the very idea of a “laptop” is beginning to blur.
+But as processors shrink, batteries improve, and software moves to the cloud, the very idea of a “laptop” is beginning to blur.
 Your next computer may be part tablet, part phone, part wearable — and not a traditional laptop at all.

 The shift didn’t happen overnight.
 It started slowly, with lighter ultrabooks, detachable keyboards, and 2-in-1 convertibles.
 But in recent years, something more interesting has begun: computing is separating the “device” from the “work.”
-Instead of doing everything on one machine, people now use multiple devices that hand off tasks seamlessly.
+People now use multiple devices that hand off tasks seamlessly.

 A Computer That Fits in Your Pocket